 Insulin resistance a prediabetic condition, precedes the onset type II diabetes and offers an early intervention.
 Although lifestyle modifications to diet and exercise can help postpone or reduce the incidence of diabetes, compliance with these conditions is difficult for most, warranting pharmacological intervention.
 Most of the current drugs available that improve insulin sensitivity have been associated with adverse effects [R].

 A large study published in the Journal Of Nutrition which included more than 62,000 participants found that there was a 27% lower chance of having diabetes in those who supplemented with Chromium [R].

-Therefore, research has shown that taking chromium supplements can improve blood sugar with those with diabetes [R].
+Therefore, research has shown that taking chromium supplements benefits those with diabetes by improving their blood sugar.
+[R].

 2. May Help Treat Depression

 Recent studies have investigated the association of chromium picolinate in treating depression.
 One of the proposed mechanisms of action or theories is that chromium causes cells to be more sensitive to insulin.
 Increased sensitivity is thought to transport an amino acid called tryptophan across the blood-brain barrier and into the central nervous system.